daniel123244/datacleaner/README.md

 # datacleaner
-Small library\aggregate of data cleaning tools implementing Chapter 2 of Hair et all Multivariate Data Analysis
+Small library\aggregate of data cleaning tools implementing Chapter 2 "Examining Your Data" of Hair et all Multivariate Data Analysis.